 There is also a nose color called Isabella, which is VERY rare.
 The Isabella color is a dilute color of the Liver.

-3. Blue- ( A Rare Color, most people have never seen these, only a few breeders produce these) Blue is also a dilute color which is the dilute color of black.
-Blue dogs have noses ranging from light gray to almost black.
+3. Blue- ( A Rare Color, most people have never seen these, not every breeder can produce these) Blue is also a dilute color which is the dilute color of black.
+Blue dogs have noses ranging from light grey to almost black.
 It is genetically impossible for a blue dog to have a liver or black nose.
 Sometimes blues can also be very dark, so that their coat and nose appear almost black.
 It can be very difficult to tell whether such dogs are blacks or blues.

 DO NOT confuse a SILVER Shih Tzu with a BLUE Shih Tzu.
 A Silver has a BLACK nose, A Blue has a BLUE nose.

 Sometimes blue can be tricky and hard to determine, Some noses are obvious and are light purplish blue or light gray, but some are a real dark gunmetal, and you may think it's black.
 Most blue Shih Tzu's have blue (looks grey) eye rims, lips and paw pads, Blue Shih Tzu can have any color coat except Black like the liver because of the dilute color gene.
 Some Blue Shih Tzu's are born very dark and may look black to the eye.
 But they are not black and may Change to a lighter blue in adulthood.
 Just because the coat on a dog looks blue does NOT make it a blue Shih Tzu.
 Go by the Nose.
 You can tell the colors better in bright light outdoors.
 Compare a blue nose with a black nose to see the difference.
 Newborn blue Shih Tzu puppies are born with a PINK nose, and will change to blue within 1-3 weeks.
 A "True Blue" Shih Tzu will have a blue nose AND blue coat.